sdeagh/came_connect/README.md

 - Your Client Id and Client Secret
 - A valid **CAME Connect** account (username/password)
 - Your **Device ID** (from your CAME Connect device).
 This can be found at the end of the URL (e.g. https://cameconnect.net/home/devices/XXXXXX).
 Probably will be 6 digits.
+- A CAME controller that works with the CAME Connect cloud
+  (⚠️ confirmed on **ZLX24SA board**, other models untested)

 ---